-To answer the foregoing question, we performed a descriptive synthesis of three years of results from three individual studies comprising a total of six grade level groups.
+We performed a descriptive synthesis of five years of results from several individual studies comprising a total of six grade level groups.

 Most Florida educator's, parents, and students are familiar with the "Achievement Levels" that are commonly reported for the FCAT.
 These levels are numbered 1-5 with 5 being the highest proficiency grouping.
 Although it may seem logical to use the Achievement Levels to measure student progress from year to year, according to the Technical Assistance paper (DPS: 03-065-FL DOE), the proper method of tracking gains is to use the amount of change from one year to the next in the Developmental Scale Score (DSS) of the student: